shashwatah/denote/README.md

 # denote
-A note taking REST API built with Deno v1.0 and TypeScript.
+REST API for a generic notes app built with Deno v1.0 and TypeScript.